 This very refreshing cucumber and Hendrick’s gin martini was a by-product of a large batch of tzatziki I was making over Easter to go with my roast leg of lamb.
 It seemed like such a waste to pour the juice down the drain.
-Cucumber is a classic garnish for a gin and tonic and in particular a Hendrick’s gin and tonic.
+Cucumber is a classic garnish for a gin and tonic and in particular Hendrick’s gin and tonic.
 You just need to read the comments section on my post about how to make the perfect gin and tonic to see how many people prefer it to citrus.
-I thought additional mint would compliment the cucumber well in this martini.
+I thought additional mint would complement the cucumber well in this martini.

 As for the gin, Hendrick’s is my best.
 This product has so many flavour infusions going in it, you don’t need to add much else.

 I also liked the fact that this was a savoury cocktail.
 No sugar is added.
 So if you are following a low carb eating regime (LCHF / Banting) this is the perfect drink for you.
-It’s obviously advisable to make the tzatziki too, unless you have any other ideas to use up the cucumber flesh.
+It’s obviously advisable to make the tzatziki too unless you have any other ideas to use up the cucumber flesh.